Choosing a Quality Syringe Pump for Your Lab: What Really Matters

 3. Build Materials and Chemical Compatibility

 Not all fluids are friendly, and not all pumps are built to withstand them.
-Look for inert, corrosion-resistant materials, chemically compatible wetted components, options for sterile or cleanroom environments, and a fully sealed user interface avoiding controllers with unfilmed buttons.
-A good pump should adapt to your experimental needs — not the other way around.
+Look for inert, corrosion-resistant materials and chemically compatible wetted components.
+If you work sterile or in a cleanroom, ask for the version built for it and check that the user interface is fully sealed.
+Controllers with unfilmed buttons have no place there.
+The pump should adapt to your experimental needs.

 4. Ease of Use and Software Reliability